danielfm/advent-of-code/README.md

 # Runs the puzzle with the provided input file
 $ go run main.go

-# Runs the puzzle with a custom input file
+# Runs the puzzle with a custom input file (some puzzles might
+# expose additional flags)
 $ go run main.go -input=./path/to/input/file
 ```